tomrains/miscProjects/projects/vanishing-chess/README.md

 - code CASTLING (this will be nuuuut) i'm immediately thinking, okay, moveKing (of your color) cannot have been executed ever ...
 - add functionality that shows the available spaces a selected piece can move to (we've have to use POSITIVE coding here... much easier ... now we are assuming true and then ruling out ones that dont fit)
+- have different classes for selected pieces based on how well you're doing. if you're well ahead, they look gold and shiny...
+...if oyu're behind, they look puke green and tired